DrChooper/SCIE4002/prac1_annotation.md

 3. When GeSeq finishes:
    - Download the GFF file
    - Rename it to something simple, e.g. `Av.geseq.gff3`
-   - Upload it to your home directory on the server using either a GUI or:
+   - Upload it to your home directory on the server using either a GUI (e.g. filezilla) or:

      ```bash
      scp Av.geseq.gff3 studentaccount@yourserverip:~/